ceph/ceph/doc/releases/firefly.rst

   upgrading to v0.80 Firefly.
 Please refer to the :ref:`dumpling-upgrade` documentation.

-* We recommand adding the following to the [mon] section of your ceph.conf prior to upgrade::
+* We recommend adding the following to the [mon] section of your ceph.conf prior to upgrade::

     mon warn on legacy crush tunables = false